-Customers can connect directly with Christopher Haringa, Abode's Heat Pump Specialist, at no cost, to ask questions at any point (or at multiple points!) in the heat pump exploration process via the following methods:
+Customers can connect with Abode's heating/cooling coaches, at no cost, to ask questions at any point (or at multiple points!) in the heat pump exploration process.

 Residents are eligible for rebates of $1 per LED bulb for a maximum of 50 LED Light Bulbs per year

 EV Level 2 Program: This home charging system installation rebate covers up to $250 on a Level 2 charging system consisting of a 240 volt wiring circuit from your house electrical panel to a NEMA 14-50 outlet or to a home charging station.

 EV Miles Program: This off-peak charging incentive offers electric bill credits to EV owners when charging at home is done during off-peak hours: 10 PM to 12 noon, Monday through Friday and all weekend.